MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-the-address-lists-for-a-profile.md

 - csharp
 ---

-# How to: Display the Address Lists for a Profile
+# Display the Address Lists for a Profile

 This example shows how to display the address lists for the current profile.